comparaonline/event-streamer/README.md

 ### Node version

-You need node version greater than or equal to v14.17.0.
-A good choice for Dockerfile is `node:14.17.0-alpine3.13` at least than you already want to go with `node:16.13-alpine3.15`
+You need Node.js version greater than or equal to v18.18.0.
+A good choice for Dockerfile is `node:18-alpine`.

 #### Known issues after update node